Yasamin-Nourijelyani/multimodal_robotics/src/models/b_Object_Detection/pix2seq/README.md

-# Pix2Seq Keypoint Implementation
+# Pix2Seq Keypoint Detect Implementation

-## Creating Data for Trainin
+## Creating Data for Training

 To create data for training and testing run